CDDAHackJob/Cataclysm-Salvaged/README.md

 <b>So be prepared.</b></p>

 <h1>Supported Platforms</h1>
 Cataclysm tends to come in two main builds (with further options) Curses, and Tiles.
 The curses build is a barebones no-sound and no-graphics version where everything is in ASCII characters.
 Its the same game, but stripped down heavily.
-Tiles gives you more modern options with its tileset packs.<br>
+Tiles gives you more modern options with its tileset packs.
+There are a number of tilesets available to add to the game, and by default it will release and compile with several of the most popular.<br>
 The end result is that the game traditionally is supported on many Windows and Linux releases, as well as macOS and Android.<br>
-Salvaged is a work in progress, and is currently tested and built for Windows and Linux.
+Salvaged is a work in progress, and is currently tested and built for Windows and Linux.<br>
+Given time it will likely run into gaps where the current tilesets no longer support everything I add to it, but not now.

 <h1>Downloads</h1>
+At some point I will have the github publishing official releases on a rotating cycle.
+I don't have my own websites to host my versions of the large support network of documents C:DDA has, and may resort to shipping them with the repository.
+Fortunately, keeping them text makes them easily compressible.
+-REWORK THIS LATER
+-SEE ABOUT ROTATING RELEASE PUBLISHING

 <h1>Compiling</h1>
+So far this should be compilable on linux or windows via gcc, clang, cmake, MSYS2, and vcpkg.
+The testing matrix runs every time I merge experimental's branch into master for a release, and it builds the game a number of ways across a number of build options.
+-PUBLISH SUPPORTED BUILDS EVENTUALLY
+-LIST BUILD GUIDE EVENTUALLY
+-PUBLISH TESTS EVENTUALLY

 Please read [COMPILING.md](doc/COMPILING/COMPILING.md) - it covers general information and more specific recipes for Linux, OS X, Windows and BSD.
 See [COMPILER_SUPPORT.md](doc/COMPILING/COMPILER_SUPPORT.md) for details on which compilers we support.
 And you can always dig for more information in [doc/](https://github.com/CleverRaven/Cataclysm-DDA/tree/master/doc).

 We also have the following build guides: